Bubble tea: Drink

 Other varieties of the drink include blended tea drinks.
 These variations are often either blended using ice cream, or are smoothies that contain both tea and fruit.
+Boba ice cream bars have also been produced.

+There are many popular flavours of bubble tea, such as taro, mango, coffee, and coconut.
+Flavouring ingredients such as a syrup or powder determine the flavour and usually the colour of the bubble tea, while other ingredients such as tea, milk, and boba are the basis.

 Toppings

 Tapioca pearls (boba) are the most common ingredient, although there are other ways to make the chewy spheres found in bubble tea.
 The pearls vary in color according to the ingredients mixed in with the tapioca.
 Most pearls are black from brown sugar.

-Jelly comes in different shapes: small cubes, stars, or rectangular strips, and flavors such as coconut jelly, konjac, lychee, grass jelly, mango, coffee and green tea.
-Azuki bean or mung bean paste, typical toppings for Taiwanese shaved ice desserts, give bubble tea an added subtle flavor as well as texture.
-Aloe, egg pudding (custard), grass jelly, and sago also can be found in many bubble tea shops.
-Popping boba, or spheres that have fruit juices or syrups inside them, are other popular bubble tea toppings.
-Flavors include mango, strawberry, coconut, kiwi and honey melon.
+Jelly comes in different shapes: small cubes, stars, or rectangular strips, and flavours such as coconut jelly, konjac, lychee, grass jelly, mango, coffee, and green tea.
+Azuki bean or mung bean paste, typical toppings for Taiwanese shaved ice desserts, give bubble tea an added subtle flavour as well as texture.
+Aloe, egg pudding (custard), and sago also can be found in many bubble tea shops.
+Popping boba, or spheres that have fruit juices or syrups inside them, are another popular bubble tea topping.
+Flavours include mango, strawberry, coconut, kiwi, and honey melon.

-Some shops offer milk or cheese foam on top of the drink, giving the drink a consistency similar to that of whipped cream, and a saltier flavor profile.
-One shop described the effect of the cheese foam as "neutraliz[ing] the bitterness of the tea...and as you drink it you taste the returning sweetness of the tea".
+Some shops offer milk or cheese foam on top of the drink, giving the drink a consistency similar to that of whipped cream, and a saltier flavour profile.
+One shop described the effect of the cheese foam as "neutraliz[ing] the bitterness of the tea...and as you drink it you taste the returning sweetness of the tea."

 Ice and sugar level

 Bubble tea shops often give customers the option of choosing the amount of ice or sugar in their drink.
-Sugar and ice levels are usually specified ordinally (e.g. no ice, less ice, normal ice, more ice), corresponding to quarterly intervals (0%, 25%, 50%, 75%, 100%).
+Ice levels are usually specified ordinally (e.g., no ice, less ice, normal ice, more ice), and sugar levels in quarterly intervals (e.g., 0%, 25%, 50%, 75%, 100%).

 Packaging

-In Southeast Asia, bubble tea is traditionally packaged in a plastic takeaway cup, sealed with plastic or a rounded cap.
-New entrants into the market have attempted to distinguish their products by packaging it in bottles and other interesting shapes.
-Some have even done away with the bottle and used plastic sealed bags.
-Nevertheless, the traditional plastic takeaway cup with a sealed cap is still the most common packaging method.
+In Southeast Asia, bubble tea is usually packaged in a plastic takeaway cup, sealed with plastic or a rounded cap.
+New entrants into the market have attempted to distinguish their products by packaging it in bottles and other shapes.
+Some have used sealed plastic bags.
+Nevertheless, the plastic takeaway cup with a sealed cap is still the most common packaging method.